trevjones1121/hpps_OCR/README.md

 Install Tesseract OCR from https://github.com/tesseract-ocr/tesseract

-Place two models in directopry folder
+Place two models in directory folder

 In Driver file: change isOnline to switch between Tesseract and CloudVision Change Image that is being analyzed